Careers360 Logo

 Photosynthesis provides chemical energy in the form of glucose.
 It is the process through which plants, algae and certain bacteria convert light energy into chemical energy in the form of glucose through the production of ATP.

-Light-dependent Reactions: Light-dependent reaction occurs in the thylakoid membranes of chloroplasts, photophosphorylation processes involve light energy to bring about cleavage of two water molecules to give 3 ATP and 2 NADPH.
+Light-dependent Reactions: Light-dependent reactions occur in the thylakoid membranes of chloroplasts.
+Photophosphorylation processes involve light energy to bring about the cleavage of two water molecules to give 3 ATP and 2 NADPH.

-Calvin Cycle: Occurs in the stroma of chloroplasts, the Calvin cycle uses ATP and NADPH products of the light-dependent processes to fix carbon dioxide into glucose through several enzyme-catalyzed steps.
+Calvin Cycle: Occurs in the stroma of chloroplasts, the Calvin cycle uses ATP and NADPH products of the light-dependent processes, to fix carbon dioxide into glucose through several enzyme-catalysed steps.
 To fix 6 CO₂ molecules, it uses 18 ATP and 12 NADPH

 Comparison of ATP yield from different processes